flsinternationaldev/fls-international/src/netlify-content/pages/dynamic/programs/online/academic-english.md

   As part of our Online Pathway Program you will participate via webcam with a live in-person class.
+program-features-content: >-
+  ### Program Features:

-program-features-content: "### Program Features: * 6 hours of study per day/30
+  * 6 hours of study per day/ 30 hours per week

-  hours per week * 18 levels * Textbooks and materials provided * Small class size * All classes taught by TEFL-certified teachers with native fluency in American English * Our best value, with the lowest cost per lesson of any online Pathway course"
+  * 18 levels

+  * Textbooks and materials provided

+  * Small class size

+  * All classes taught by TEFL-certified teachers with native fluency in American English
 ---